WongSaang/chatgpt-ui/README.md

 # ChatGPT UI

 A web client for ChatGPT, using OpenAI's API.
+Provides Docker images and also supports quick deployment to servers using shell scripts.

 ## 📢Updates

 <details open>
 <summary><strong>2023-03-04</strong></summary>

-**Update to the latest official chat model ** `gpt-3.5-turbo`
+**Update to the latest official chat model**  `gpt-3.5-turbo`

+**🎉🎉🎉Provide a shell script that can be used to quickly deploy the service to server** [Quick start](#one-click-depolyment)

 </details>

 <details open>